2011 Grey Panthers

 New dances ‘Cabaret’ by Jess Devereux and ‘That Don’t Impress Me Much’ by Joanna Noonan entered the repertoire.

-We also saw the sad passing of Audrey Gorring in 2011, a long standing member of the Grey Panthers since 1989.
-Audrey was posthumously given an award as tribute for over 50 years contribution to the arts and theatre in the Northern Territory and her long term dedication to volunteering.
+We also saw the sad passing of Audrey Gorring in 2011, a long-standing member of the Grey Panthers since 1989.
+Audrey was posthumously given an award as a tribute for over 50 years of contribution to the arts and theatre in the Northern Territory and her long-term dedication to volunteering.

 Creative Personnel